nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. Vendor enters the command to add task
-2. Salsey shows that command is successful and displays the task added
+2. Salesy shows that command is successful and displays the task added

    Use case ends.

 **Extensions**

 * 2a.
-Salsey detects that the command entered is in an invalid format.
+Salesy detects that the command entered is in an invalid format.
     * 2a1.
-Salsey shows an error message as well as a guide on the add task command.
+Salesy shows an error message as well as a guide on the add task command.

       Use case resumes at step 1.